Ev3nt1ne/herimp-500map/README.md

  	- `Shift`: go to loop end
 	- `Long Press`: Move loop end with play cursor
  - `Sync`: Sync tempo with the other deck
- 	- `Shift`: Sync Key with other deck
+ 	- `Shift`: Sync Key with the other deck
 	- `Long Press`: Activate "linked tempo" feature
  - `Cue`: Cue
- 	- `Shift`: jump to start of the song //TODO: move to S+Play?
+ 	- `Shift`: jump to the start of the song //TODO: move to S+Play?
  - `Play`: Play
  	- `Shift`: jump to Cue point //TODO: move to S+Cue?
  - `Mode 1`: Hotcue